-The fashion industry holds a substantial impact upon climate change, from influencing CO2 levels to posing wider environmental threats.
-With approximately 4-8% of global greenhouse gas (GHG) emissions being attributed to the apparel and footwear industry there is widespread concern about the impact of the fashion industry upon climate change.
+The fashion industry substantially impacts climate change, from influencing CO2 levels to posing broader environmental threats.
+With approximately 4-8% of global greenhouse gas (GHG) emissions being attributed to the apparel and footwear industry, widespread concern exists about the industry's impact on climate change.
 Meanwhile, the extent to which the fashion industry is intertwined with human rights issues, such as fair wage payment, is increasingly being questioned.

 The environmental and social impact of fashion

-Unsustainable ‘fast-fashion’ trends have further accentuated the carbon footprint of the fashion industry.
-The excessive consumption and short-spanned life cycle of clothing that is promoted by fast fashion sees the mass production of low-priced clothing, with the number of garments produced annually doubling since 2000.
-Fast fashion trends have seen the industry grow to account for a fifth of annual plastic production globally.
+Unsustainable ‘fast-fashion’ trends have further accentuated the fashion industry's carbon footprint.
+Fast fashion promotes excessive consumption and a short-spanned life cycle of clothing, which leads to the mass production of low-priced clothing.
+The number of garments produced annually has doubled since 2000, and the industry has grown to account for a fifth of annual plastic production globally.

-Meanwhile, fast fashion accelerates the use of microplastics, energy consumption and water consumption, thus accentuating non-renewable resource dependence and climate change.
-Polyester - a ubiquitous form of plastic that is derived from oil - has overtaken cotton as the backbone of textile production.
-Garments made from polyester and other synthetic fibres are a prime source of microplastic pollution, which is especially harmful to marine life.
+Meanwhile, fast fashion accelerates microplastics, energy, and water consumption, thus accentuating non-renewable resource dependence and climate change.
+Polyester—a ubiquitous form of plastic derived from oil—has overtaken cotton as the backbone of textile production.
+Garments made from polyester and other synthetic fibres are a prime source of microplastic pollution, especially harmful to marine life.

-Finally, the environmental risks of fast-fashion and its contribution to climate change is underlined with projections showing the production of fossil fuel-based clothing will continue to grow in the next two decades.
+Finally, the environmental risks of fast fashion and its contribution to climate change are underlined by projections showing that the production of fossil fuel-based clothing will continue to grow in the next two decades.

 However, fast fashion remains a prominent trend within the consumer market, causing widespread environmental destruction.
 This ultimately raises the question of: